lucchesi-sec/powershell-automation/docfx_project/articles/introduction.md

 uid: articles.introduction
 ---

-# Introduction to PowerShell Enterprise Automation Platform
+# Introduction to PowerShell Automation Platform

-Welcome to the PowerShell Enterprise Automation Platform, a comprehensive solution designed to streamline IT operations through intelligent automation.
-This platform focuses on Windows system administration, cybersecurity operations, and infrastructure management, providing enterprise-grade tools for modern IT environments.
+Welcome to the PowerShell Automation Platform, a comprehensive solution designed to streamline IT operations through intelligent automation.
+This platform focuses on Windows system administration, cybersecurity operations, and infrastructure management, providing production-grade tools for modern IT environments.

-## What is PowerShell Enterprise Automation Platform?
+## What is PowerShell Automation Platform?

-The PowerShell Enterprise Automation Platform is a modular, secure, and scalable automation framework that enables IT professionals to:
+The PowerShell Automation Platform is a modular, secure, and scalable automation framework that enables IT professionals to:

 - **Automate routine tasks** and reduce manual intervention
-- **Standardize operations** across enterprise environments
+- **Standardize operations** across production environments
 - **Improve security posture** through consistent security practices
 - **Enhance compliance** with comprehensive audit logging and reporting
 - **Reduce operational costs** by minimizing human error and increasing efficiency